What Is an Affirmative Action Plan?

 - Contractors must send notification to the organizations listed above that describes the tests, screening procedures, and job openings that are used in the hiring process no later than a month before the acceptance date for applications to training by any recruitment source.

 - Encourage female and minority employees already present to recruit other women and minorities and, whenever possible, to provide vacation, summer, and after-school employment to female and minority youth in any possible areas of the Contractor's workforce, both on and off site.

-- Whenever Contractors are obligated to by 41 CFR part 60-3, they must validate any tests or other hiring requirements.
+- Whenever Contractors are obligated by 41 CFR part 60-3, they must validate any tests or other hiring requirements.

-- All female and minority personnel, at the very least, should be evaluated and inventoried a minimum of once every year for opportunities to be promoted and to encourage them to seek those opportunities or prepare for them with relevant training, etc.
+- All female and minority personnel, at the very least, should be evaluated and inventoried a minimum of once every year for opportunities to be promoted and to encourage them to seek those opportunities or prepare for them with relevant training.

 - All employment and personnel-related activities should be monitored continually to make sure that the Contractor's obligations and EEO policy are both being carried out, and to make sure that personnel practices such as job classifications, work assignments, and seniority practices are not affected by discrimination.

-- All company activities and facilities must remain non-segregated except for single-user or separate toilets, and any necessary changing facilities that will be provided to maintain privacy between the sexes.
+- All company activities and facilities must remain non-segregated except for single-user or separate restrooms and any necessary dressing facilities that will be provided to maintain privacy between the sexes.

 - A record of all solicitations of offers for subcontracts from female and minority construction suppliers and contractors must be documented and maintained, including the circulation of solicitations to business, female, and minority contractor associations.

 - A review of the performance under and adherence to affirmative action obligations and Contractor's EEO policies for all supervisors should be conducted at least once a year.

 What Is the Office of Federal Contract Compliance Programs (OFCCP)?

 These offices are usually occupied by compliance officers who are responsible for conducting compliance evaluations.
 All government contractors are required to prepare and update their affirmative action plans every year.
 They are not submitted to the government automatically.